Transrapid: SMT fire accident

 On 11 August 2006, a Transrapid train running on the Shanghai Maglev Line caught fire.
 The fire was quickly put out by Shanghai's firefighters.
 It was reported that the vehicle's on-board batteries may have caused the fire.

 Alleged theft of Transrapid technology

 In April 2006, new announcements by Chinese officials planning to cut maglev rail costs by a third stirred some strong comments by various German officials and more diplomatic statements of concern from Transrapid officials.
 Deutsche Welle reported that the China Daily had quoted the State Council encouraging engineers to "learn and absorb foreign advanced technologies while making further innovations."
 The Chinese deny any technology plagiarism.
-The China Aviation Industry Corporation has said the new Chinese "Zhui Feng" magnetic train is not dependent on foreign technology.
-It is much lighter than the Transrapid product, the company said, and features a much more advanced design.
+The China Aviation Industry Corporation has said the new Chinese "Zhui Feng" maglev train is not dependent on foreign technology.
+They also claim it is much lighter than the Transrapid product and features a much more advanced design.
+The "Zhui Feng" is a low speed maglev design currently in use on the Changsha Maglev Express.

 Development history and versions

+Company

+Transrapid International GmbH & Co.
+KG was a company between 1998 and 2008 to develop the Transrapid.